 In addition to the Queen Mary Library and the British Library, postgraduate students are able to access the well-stocked law library at the University of London’s Institute of Advanced Legal Studies (IALS).
 The Institute, located at Russell Square, a few minutes’ walk from Lincoln’s Inn Fields, is one of the major law libraries worldwide.
 You will also have access to the University of London Library at Senate House.

 The Certificate in Intellectual Property Law is available to study over one semester (13 weeks).

-- Copyright and designs (15 credits) examined by one 3hr 15 min exam.
+- Designs and Copyright Law (Compulsory non-credit bearing) examined by one 3hr 15 min exam (IPLC022)

 Professional Exams exemption